A complete guide to digital transformation

-- Customer experience improves using optimized tools and platforms focused on user needs and experience.
+- Customer experience improves with optimized tools and accessible platforms focused on user needs and experience.

 - Centralized data including customer information, market intelligence and digitized content.

-- Transparency and collaboration as information siloes are dismantled across the enterprise.
+- Transparency and collaboration as information silos are dismantled across the enterprise.

 - Increased profits resulting from improved productivity, better business decisions, and customer appreciation.